Robot learning

 Robot learning can be closely related to adaptive control, reinforcement learning as well as developmental robotics which considers the problem of autonomous lifelong acquisition of repertoires of skills.
 While machine learning is frequently used by computer vision algorithms employed in the context of robotics, these applications are usually not referred to as "robot learning".

-Projects

-Maya Cakmak, assistant professor of computer science and engineering at the University of Washington, is trying to create a robot that learns by imitating - a technique called "programming by demonstration".
-A researcher shows it a cleaning technique for the robot's vision system and it generalizes the cleaning motion from the human demonstration as well as identifying the "state of dirt" before and after cleaning.

-Similarly the Baxter industrial robot can be taught how to do something by grabbing its arm and showing it the desired movements.
-It can also use deep learning to teach itself to grasp an unknown object.
+Imitation learning

+Many research groups are developing techniques where robots learn by imitating.
+This includes various techniques for learning from demonstration (sometimes also referred to as "programming by demonstration") and observational learning.

 Sharing learned skills and knowledge

-In Tellex's "Million Object Challenge," the goal is robots that learn how to spot and handle simple items and upload their data to the cloud to allow other robots to analyze and use the information.
+In Tellex's "Million Object Challenge", the goal is robots that learn how to spot and handle simple items and upload their data to the cloud to allow other robots to analyze and use the information.

 RoboBrain is a knowledge engine for robots which can be freely accessed by any device wishing to carry out a task.
 The database gathers new information about tasks as robots perform them, by searching the Internet, interpreting natural language text, images, and videos, object recognition as well as interaction.
 The project is led by Ashutosh Saxena at Stanford University.

 RoboEarth is a project that has been described as a "World Wide Web for robots" − it is a network and database repository where robots can share information and learn from each other and a cloud for outsourcing heavy computation tasks.
 The project brings together researchers from five major universities in Germany, the Netherlands and Spain and is backed by the European Union.

 Google Research, DeepMind, and Google X have decided to allow their robots share their experiences.

+Vision-language-action model

+Research groups and companies are developing vision-language-action models, foundation models that allow robotic control through the combination of vision and language.
+Google DeepMind, Figure AI and Hugging Face are actively working on that.